 - 1.0 Introduction

 - 2.0 Objectives

 - 3.0 Main Content

 - 3.1 Basic Concept of management

+- 3.2 Communication Skills In Business

+- 3.3 Effective communication in business

 - 4.0 Conclusion

 - 5.0 Summary

 - 6.0 Tutor Marked Assessment

 - 7.0 References/Further Reading

 In the previous unit, we discussed about the need for small business enterprises.
-In this unit, we will be talking about basic concepts of management and the functions of management.
+In this unit, we will be talking about basic concepts of management and the functions of management, Communication Skills In Business and Effective communication in business.

-- define management - explain the basic concept of management
+- define management

+- explain the basic concept of management

+- Communication Skills In Business and

+- Effective communication in business